zodcikinozdemir/week-3-game/README.md

 Letters Already Guessed: Letters the user has guessed (e.g L Z Y H)

 After the user wins/loses the game should automatically choose another word and make the user play it.

-- Bonuses

-Play a sound or song when the user guesses the word correctly - in our case it was a song by the artist Style your game so that it looks like your theme.
-Organize your game code as an object, except for the key events to get the letter guessed.